-French: In some parts of the Western Francophone world, sexually and gender diverse individuals are reclaiming the term $p\acute{e}d\acute{e}$ , a derogatory word for gay, and using it as a positive self-identifying term.
+French: In some parts of the Western Francophone world, sexually and gender diverse individuals are reclaiming the term $p\acute{e}d\acute{e}$, a derogatory word for gay, and using it as a positive self-identifying term.
 A self-identifying gay man from France may proudly refer to himself as $p\acute{e}d\acute{e}$ as a means of appropriating the term as positive.

-Turkish: A Turkish man who identifies as gay may refer to himself as nonoş, a purely derogatory term, to combat the expression's derisive nature.
+Turkish: A Turkish man who identifies as gay may refer to himself as nonos, a purely derogatory term, to combat the expression's derisive nature.
 Like members of the Western LGBTI communities appropriated the once negative term queer, some members of Turkish LGBTI communities refer to themselves using pejorative terms.

-Farsi: An Iranian man who identifies as gay may refer to himself as ham.jens.bahz ( همجنسباز), a derogatory Farsi term used to describe men who are perceived to be effeminate and/or to have sexual or romantic relationships with other men.
+Farsi: An Iranian man who identifies as gay may refer to himself as ham.jens.bahz (همجنسياز), a derogatory Farsi term used to describe men who are perceived to be effeminate and/or to have sexual or romantic relationships with other men.
 Within his social circle in Iran, this man may never have been exposed to any respectful terminology regarding his self-identity.

-Arabic: A Syrian man may refer to himself as shaz ( شاذ ), a derogatory Arabic word literally meaning abnormalreflecting the understanding of homosexuality he acquired in Syria.
+Arabic: A Syrian man may refer to himself as shaz (شاذ), a derogatory Arabic word literally meaning abnormal reflecting the understanding of homosexuality he acquired in Syria.
 Like the Iranian man described above, the Syrian man may in fact identify as gay even though he uses self-deprecating terminology.'40

-The EASO 2015 Research Guide provided the following examples of 'disparate, complex and distinct uses of terminology' - most examples refer to terminology of gay men:
+The EASO 2015 Research Guide provided the following examples of 'disparate, complex and distinct uses of terminology' - most examples refer to terminology of gay men:41

 The standard Arabic word for gay is مثلي (mithl/ mithlyy), meaning 'the same'.
-Since the end of the 20th century, the positive term junusiya misliya ('the Arabic equivalent of the word homosexuality') has been used by some academics and journalists.
+42 Since the end of the 20th century, the positive term junusiya misliya ('the Arabic equivalent of the word homosexuality') has been used by some academics and journalists.
 The website Mdc provides also Arabic words for bisexuality, sexual orientation, gender orientation, intersexuality and several more.
+43

-According to the Arabic translator of the magazine Bint en Nas: 'The known expressions in formal or classical Arabic are negative and degrading: shouzouz jinsi (unnatural or abnormal sexuality), loowat (the homosexual act among men, in reference to the story of Prophet Lot in the Bible or Lut in the Koran), and sihaq (the homosexual act among women).'
-The derogative LuuTii or Luti (referring to the Biblical/Koranic story of Lot) is often used in common speech, according to a source.
-'In Arabic, sadj, meaning peculiar, is now a common label for a homosexual person.
-Shudhudh jinsi, which means sexual perversion, became shorthand for homosexuality.'
-The word gay is also translated as shaath (غاذ), literally meaning deviant, or 'pervert'.
-'Local dialects have many different words that
+According to the Arabic translator of the magazine Bint en Nas: 'The known expressions in formal or classical Arabic are negative and degrading: shouzouz jinsi (unnatural or abnormal sexuality), loowat (the homosexual act among men, in reference to the story of Prophet Lot in

+43 Mcd (Moscas de Colores), Gay Dictonary, Arabic, Junusiya Misliya, n.d., url.
+See also Bint el Nas, Glossary of Arabic terms, July 2003, url

-&lt;sup>39 Kempen, W. van, and Ortiz, A., Transcript from the margins, September 2021, url, p.
+39 Kempen, W. van, and Ortiz, A., Transcript from the margins, September 2021, url, p.
 11